mahmudahsan/flutter_firebase_vote/README.md

 ### Features

-> Version 1.0
-- Prototype of Application with Mock Data

 > Version 2.0
  1. User can sign in
  2. User can see vote List from Firebase
  3. User can vote
  4. User can see result
- 5. User can share screenshot in social media

  ### Authentication Flow Chart
  <p align="center">